Consensus Evolution

 Advantages:

-The calculation of the “cryptographic puzzle” is uncertain, so no one can determine who will be the owner of the next block.
+Security: The calculation of the “cryptographic puzzle” is uncertain, so no one can determine who will be the owner of the next block.
 This uncertainty prevents any targeted attacks.
 Considering that the ability for a node to solve the “hash problem” is proportionate to its available amount of computational power, this effectively prevents malicious nodes from damaging the network through Sybil attacks (an attack wherein a reputation system is subverted by forging identities in peer-to-peer networks).

 Resources wasted: Solving the “hash problem” requires large amounts of computational power due to the complexity of the calculations.
 The competition of the nodes to be the first to complete these complex calculations directly leads to wasted computational power and electricity.
 According to a recent report by CBS, the electricity consumption of the Bitcoin network has exceeded the electricity consumption of entire countries like Ireland for example, as well as 159 other countries.